alinaavanesyan/alina/_posts/2018-05-07-maryland-day-in-pictures.md

 title: "Maryland Day in pictures"
 ---

-We spent a wonderful time on campus celebrating our annual [Maryland Day](https://marylandday.umd.edu/)!
+We had a wonderful time on campus celebrating our annual [Maryland Day](https://marylandday.umd.edu/)!
 I was really impressed how well everything was organized and how many things there were to do with friends and family, and of course with little and not so little kids. <!--more-->We came there for 2 hours and stayed for the whole day!
 My daughter enjoyed our insect petting zoo very much, although she refused to touch the tarantula